High Street Medical Hub

 What is a Myotherapy?

-Myotherapy is a branch of manual medicine focused on the assessment, treatment and rehabilitation of musculoskeletal pain and associated pathologies, It involves a physical evaluation and integrated therapeutic approach to affected muscles, joints, nerves, and associated viscera and used in the treatment of acute or chronic conditions and in preventative management.
+Myotherapy is the evidence based and a branch of manual medicine focused on the assessment, treatment and rehabilitation of musculoskeletal pain and associated pathologies, It involves a physical evaluation and integrated therapeutic approach to affected muscles, joints, nerves, and associated viscera and used in the treatment of acute or chronic conditions and in preventative management.

 Myotherapy is a form of physical therapy treatment for most common musculoskeletal conditions that result from improper posture, poor biomechanics and injury.
 The comprehensive assessment, treatment and management of neuromusculoskeletal disorders and conditions caused by improper biomechanical functioning.